yetanalytics/flint/doc/update.md

 - `:add`, `:move`, and `:copy`-specific clauses:
   - `:to`

+The triple insertion and deletion clauses accept both [triples](triple.md) and _quads_, which have the form `[:graph iri triples]`.
+This is similar to the `:graph` clause in [graph patterns](where.md), except that variables cannot be substituted in the graph IRI position.

 ## Update clauses

 ### `:insert-data`

 Reference: [3.1.1 INSERT DATA](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#insertData)

 The `:insert-data` clause inserts triples in an RDF graph.
-Syntactically, it consists of triples or quads, the latter of which uses `:graph` clause syntax.
+Syntactically, it consists of triples or quads.

 Example:
 ```clojure